-If you are on an unsupported OS or Python version, you will need to install a copy of HELICS first.
+If you are on an unsupported OS or CPU architecture, you may need to install a copy of HELICS first.

 Depending on your OS, there could be a copy in the package manager, or you may need to build HELICS from source.

 From there, you can use

 pip install helics as above.

 The source distributions section of the PyPI page has some additional useful information on this process.

 Install using Spack (macOS, Linux)¶

 Install Spack (a HELICS package is included in the Spack develop branch and Spack releases after v0.14.1).